CPD requirements

 Private study includes the reading of relevant periodicals, journals and books.
 No more than five hours private study per annum can be counted towards fulfilling the requirement.

-The only exception is for those solicitors who write a relevant book or an article in a periodical (which is published).
+The only exception is for solicitors who write a relevant book or an article in a periodical which is published.
 In such instances, the solicitor may claim up to ten verifiable hours of the minimum 20 hours for the practice year.

-Solicitors who require to undertake compulsory training other than by reason of the Society’s CPD requirements may count such training as part of the requirement for CPD in that particular practice year.
+Solicitors who are required to do compulsory training for reasons other than these CPD requirements may count that training towards their verifiable CPD for the year (provided that they can evidence this).
 This might include, but is not limited to:

 Solicitor advocates